Delay function

 You can also set the length of your delay duration dynamically using a variable.
 You can use any of the data, recipient, actor, or environment variables associated with the workflow run to set your duration.

-When specifying a dynamic delay duration you can provide either:
+When specifying a dynamic delay duration you must provide one of the following:

 • An ISO-8601 timestamp (e.g. 2022-05-04T20:34:07Z) which must be a datetime in the future